HIV and Dementia

 Treatment typically includes:

 - Antiretroviral therapy.
-This is aggressive medical treatment aimed at reducing the amount of AIDS virus in the body.
-It also can help ease dementia symptoms.
+This is medical treatment aimed at reducing the amount of AIDS virus in your body.
+It can prevent or sometimes ease dementia symptoms.

 - Substance or alcohol abuse counseling.
 People with HIV who abuse drugs or alcohol can have more severe dementia symptoms.

 - Prescription medicines.
-In addition to other medicines you take for AIDS symptoms, your healthcare provider may recommend antidepressants, antipsychotics, or stimulants.
+In addition to other medicines you take for AIDS/AIDS and related symptoms, your healthcare provider may recommend antidepressants, antipsychotics, or stimulants.
 Deciding which one will be prescribed will depend on what may be causing your dementia and what symptoms you are having.